-The Master of Management is comprised of thirteen (13) courses, totaling thirty-nine (39) credits.
-Courses are eight weeks in duration and are offered in five sessions per year, including Fall (two quadmesters), Spring (two quadmesters), and a summer semester.
-Courses meet once per week in the evening from 6:00 p.m. to 10:00 p.m., while a few are offered in an online or hybrid format.
+The Master of Management is comprised of ten (10) courses, totaling thirty (30) credits.
+Courses are eight weeks in duration and are offered in six sessions per year, including Fall (two quadmesters), Spring (two quadmesters), and a summer semester; along with a virtual, 3-week Winter semester.
+Courses typically meet once per week in the evening from 6:00 p.m. to 10:00 p.m. in a virtual hybrid format or fully online.
 Students attending full time, which is 9 credits per semester (over two quadmesters) can complete the program in as little as eighteen months if a full-time student, or take up to seven years.